-Black Friday, the biggest shopping event of the year, has become a global phenomenon with huge discounts and deals.
+Black Friday, the biggest U.S.-centric shopping event of the year, has become a global phenomenon with huge discounts and deals.

 Letโs quickly get into the details.